rails/rails/guides/source/debugging_rails_applications.md

 Debugging with the `web-console` gem
 -------------------------------------

-The web console allows you to create an interactive ruby session in your browser.
-An interactive console is launched automatically in case on an error but can also be launched for debugging purposes by invoking `console` in a view or controller.
+The web console allows you to start an interactive Ruby session in your browser.
+An interactive console is launched automatically in case of an error but can also be launched for debugging purposes by invoking `console` in a view or controller.

 For example in a view: